-G.18 Applicable law

-Applicable law likely depends on the location of any particular transaction with the token.
+G.18 Applicable law The token is not subject to any predetermined court jurisdiction.
+Competent court likely depends on the location of any particular party and/or the location of any particular transaction with the token.

-G.19 Competent court

-Competent court likely depends on the location of any particular transaction with the token.
+G.19 Competent court The token is not subject to any predetermined court jurisdiction.
+Competent court likely depends on the location of any particular party and/or the location of any particular transaction with the token.

 Part H - information on the underlying technology

 H.1 Distributed ledger technology (DTL)

+See F.13.